fod/numpy-random/README.md

 - [numpy-random.ipynb](https://github.com/fod/numpy-random/blob/main/numpy-random.ipynb) -- The Jupyter notebook containing the discussion and demonstration of `numpy.random`.

 ## Requirements
-The full environment used to complete this project can be duplicated using [requirements.txt](requirements.txt) and Python version 3.9.7.
+The full environment used to complete this project can be duplicated using [requirements.txt](requirements.txt) with Python version 3.9.7.
 However, for convenience, a list of the packages that were explicitly installed is given below.
-These can be installed using [pip](https://pypi.org/project/pip/), [Conda](https://docs.conda.io/projects/conda/en/latest/api/index.html), or any other Python package manager that packages them.
+These can be installed using [pip](https://pypi.org/project/pip/), [Conda](https://docs.conda.io/projects/conda/en/latest/api/index.html), or any other appropriate package manager.

 - Python 3.9.7
 - faker==9.8.2